noomde/IoT/brokerReport.md

 I am using a self-hosted EMQX broker deployed on Railway.

+That is also the reason to why I don't have a config file.
+Cause I choose to find a highly rated template for a self-hosted broker.

 Two separate users have been configured:
 - One user for the Wokwi ESP32 client
 - One user for the Node-RED backend